ethras/flow-maestro/commands/work.md

 # `/work` — Stage 3: Execute & Record

+The `/work` alias points to this `commands/work.md` checklist; cite the file when collaborating so readers (or agents) know to open the Markdown rather than run a slash command.

 `/work` drives implementation.
 Use it to track progress against `tasks.md` (including sub-bullets), capture notes, and keep delta specs aligned with reality.

 ## Objectives